Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Introduction

 \section{Introduction}

-Unfavorable illumination is a common occurrence when taking photographs, and the resulted photos are often poorly illuminated, greatly hindering the understanding of their contents.
-Low-light image enhancement (LLIE) is a task that transforms the low-light images into normal-light ones by refining the illumination of the images.
-Traditional LLIE methods are usually based on the histogram equalization (HE) \cite{HE1,HE2} or retinex theory \cite{LIME, DUAL, LR3M, Retinex-Based1}, and they usually cause unpleasant artifacts and require a long processing time.
-Recently, deep neural networks (DNNs) \cite{CRNet, DeepDeblur,DerainCycleGAN} have been successfully used for various high-level \cite{CycleGAN,UNet,YOLO,OSIC} and low-level \cite{UDC_Challenge,FCL-GAN,MPRNet,NAFNet} vision tasks due to their strong learning abilities.
+Unfavorable illumination is rather common when taking photographs, and the resulted photos are often poorly illuminated, greatly hindering the understanding of their contents.
+Low-light image enhancement (LLIE) aims to transform low-light images into normal-light ones by refining the illumination of the images.
+Traditional LLIE methods are usually based on the histogram equalization (HE) \cite{HE1,HE2} or the retinex theory \cite{LIME, DUAL, LR3M, Retinex-Based1}, and they usually cause unpleasant artifacts.
+Recently, deep neural networks (DNNs) \cite{CRNet, DeepDeblur,DerainCycleGAN} have been successfully used for various high-level \cite{CycleGAN,Segmentation-Survey,Weakly--Supervised-Object-Detection,Novel-Captioner} and low-level \cite{FCL-GAN,MPRNet,Bayes-Unpaired-Restoration} vision tasks due to their strong learning abilities.
 This also gives birth to advanced deep learning-based LLIE methods \cite{Zero-DCE,Zero-DCE++,SCI,EnlightenGAN,FIDE}, in which task-related data is a necessary condition.